 AKC vs CKC

-- The AKC was established in the 1880s while the CKC started out in 1991.
+- The AKC was established in the 1880s, while the CKC started in 1991.
 This has made the AKC more known and more established than the CKC.

-- Both clubs do regular inspections from time to time and they are usually unannounced.
-These inspections include checking the paperwork, kennel cleanliness, health of the dog, DNA of the registered dog, and more.
+- Both clubs do regular inspections from time to time, and they are usually unannounced.
+These inspections include checking the paperwork, kennel cleanliness, dog health, DNA of the registered dog, and more.
 If a dog fails inspection, the club membership would be suspended.